Best nearshore staffing companies by use case

 Reduce time to hire for technical roles.
 Internal recruiting teams often take 60 to 90 days to fill a senior engineering role in the US.
 Nearshore partners with established candidate networks can compress that timeline significantly.

 Access larger engineering talent pools.
 LatAm's developer population has grown steadily, and competition for that talent is lower than in major US metros.
-According to Howdy's first-party 2025 payroll dataset covering 12,500+ developers across eight LatAm countries, average LatAm developer salaries range from $53,000 to $63,000 USD per year.
-Howdy estimates US companies save roughly 60% to 65% versus domestic hiring based on that dataset.
+According to Howdy's 2026 internal payroll data covering 12,500+ professionals across seven LatAm countries, average LatAm developer salaries range from $53,000 to $63,000 USD per year.
+Howdy estimates US companies save roughly 60% to 65% versus domestic hiring.

 Improve real-time collaboration.
 LatAm time zones overlap with US business hours by four to eight hours depending on location.
 That overlap enables synchronous standups, code reviews, and pair programming without the async latency common with offshore teams.
 Time zone and cultural proximity are a consistent factor in why US teams choose LatAm over other regions.